ivangonzalezacuna/cloud-computing-mean-app-project/README.md

 ### User Registration and Login Project using a MEAN Application.

 1. `Root` folder has the data for the Client or Front-End of our application.
+And also the connection to the Back-End database.

 2. Folder `/api` has the data for the Server or Back-End.
-Where the API of our application is defined.
+Where the API of our application and the MongoDB database connection are defined.

-**How to run our application:**
+##### **How to run our application:**

 - Download the repository using `git clone https://github.com/ivangonzalezacuna/cloud-computing-mean-app-project`.